Improving IR-based Bug Localization with Semantics-Driven Query Reduction: Threats to Validity

 \section{Threats to Validity}

 Threats to \textit{internal validity} relate to experimental errors and biases.
 Re-implementation of the existing baseline techniques could pose a threat.
-For BLUiR, Blizzard and RLocator, we collected the replication packages from Bench4BL, Rahman et al.’s GitHub repositories and from Zenodo \cite{BLIZZARD_github, saha_bleuir,rlocator_replication_zenodo}.
+For BLUiR \cite{saha_bleuir}, Blizzard \cite{blizzard}, BRTracer \cite{BRTracer}, BLIA \cite{bl_code_change_BLIA} and RLocator \cite{RLocator}, we collected the replication packages from Bench4BL \cite{bench4bl}, Rahman et al.’s GitHub repositories \cite{BLIZZARD_github} and from Zenodo \cite{rlocator_replication_zenodo}.
 However, since the Indri \cite{Indri} library has become obsolete, we replaced that with Apache Lucene \cite{lucene} in the BLUiR replication.
-For DNNLOC, as the replication package is not available by the original authors, we had to replicate it ourselves.
-While we acknowledge the potential for implementation errors, we addressed this concern by adhering to the settings and parameters of the original authors through extensive testing.
+For DNNLOC \cite{dnnloc_ir}, LRBL \cite{LRBL_learning2rank}, LLmiRQ \cite{LLmiRQ}, as the replication package is not available, we had to replicate them ourselves.
+While we acknowledge the potential for implementation errors, we addressed this concern by adhering to the settings and parameters of the original authors and through extensive testing.
 We also repeat our experiments on two different datasets \cite{blizzard, ir_localization_lda_buglocator} and compare the performance with baselines to mitigate any bias due to random trials.
+To further mitigate randomness and potential implementation bias, we repeated each random-split experiment five times and report averaged results.

 Threats to \textit{external validity} relate to the generalizability of our work.
 Even though IQLoc is evaluated using only Java code, the underlying models can be adapted to different programming languages through appropriate fine-tuning \cite{domain_adapt}.